MrCelestis/sber-contest-2024/README.md

 User may choose how to show transactions: grouped by date or as a flat list sorted by absolute transaction amount.

-Here user can also add a new transaction or edit any existing one.
+Here user can also add a new transaction or edit/delete any existing one.

 ### Data limits